 The first set of Rogue Trader minis offered in 1987.

-Again, these guys showed up in the Rogue Trader artwork all over the place:
+Again, many of these miniature designs showed up in the Rogue Trader artwork all over the place:

 Nice pants, Custodian!
 The Custodes have gotten a bit more bling, and a little less Chippendale dancer over the decades.

 Finally I will leave you with this – the early playtest models used in the development of Rogue Trader.
 Is that what i think it is?

 Every once in a blue moon, GW will tie some of these into either the lore or outright miniatures ranges.
 The Menfish were a race from Warhammer 1st edition that could been in the reflections of the Idoneth Deepkin decades later.